eustasy/authenticatron/README.md

 - Removes `rand` in favour of `openssl_random_pseudo_bytes` for improved security.
 - Returns base64 PNG rather than Google Chart to better obscure secret from snoopers.
 With thanks to [RebThrees bug report](https://github.com/PHPGangsta/GoogleAuthenticator/issues/11).

+## How to Implement

+Apart from our earlier warnings about things being intercepted without HTTPS and basic brute-force avoidance (limit attempts), there is very little you must aoid to keep second-factor authentication secure.
+Don't send the secrets to third parties, but store them yourself (you'll need them every time a user tries to log in), and only allow a code to be used once.

+Allow fallbacks.
+Like password resets, users should be able to bypass second-factor by using their email address.
+Perhaps send a single use code there, or use the Acceptable function to give them one for two or three minutes in the future.
+Do NOT allow them to simply turn it off without logging in.